tfausak/tfausak.github.io/_posts/2013-05-10-upgrading-to-bcrypt.md

 {% endhighlight %}

 Lastly the authenticate function needs to modified to do a couple things.
-It should compare using bcrypt if the account has been updated.
+It should compare using bcrypt if the user has been updated.
 If it hasn't, it should compare using the old method, then generate a new hash using bcrypt and delete the old one.

 {% highlight ruby %}
 def self.authenticate(username, password)
-  account = find_by_username(username)
+  user = find_by_username(username)
-  return unless account
+  return unless user
-  if account.bcrypt?
+  if user.bcrypt?
-    account if account.bcrypt == password
+    user if user.bcrypt == password
-  elsif password == account.password
+  elsif password == user.password
-    account.bcrypt = password
+    user.bcrypt = password
-    account.password = nil
+    user.password = nil
-    account.save!
-    account
+    user.save!
+    user
   end
 end
 {% endhighlight %}